Azure

 • Users can request time-bounded access to:

-• Both Security Groups and Microsoft 365 Groups are supported
+• Azure AD groups, including both Security Groups and Microsoft 365 Groups

 • Azure Management Groups